dask/dask/docs/source/futures.rst

    Client.cancel

 Dask will only compute and hold onto results for which there are active futures.
 In this way your local variables define what is active in Dask.
-If you delete the last future to a piece of remote data then Dask will feel free to delete that data or stop ongoing computations that were trying to produce it.
+When a future is garbage collected by your local Python session, Dask will feel free to delete that data or stop ongoing computations that were trying to produce it.

 .. code-block:: python

-   >>> del future  # deletes remote data if no other futures point to it
+   >>> del future  # deletes remote data once future is garbage collected

 You can also explicitly cancel a task using the ``Future.cancel`` or ``Client.cancel`` methods.